 If English is not your first language, you must have an intermediate or higher level of English proficiency (B1 level, according to the CEFR, the Common European Framework Reference for Language) which is a score of approximately 5.0 on the IELTS test.

 The more advanced Bridge IDELTOnlineTM, which is a 12-week university-level TEFL/TESOL training, has slightly higher English fluency requirements.
 If you are not a native English speaker, you will be expected to show proof of English fluency at a C1 level or higher.

-How long it takes to complete your TEFL certification course depends on variables such as whether your course is self-paced, the number of hours of certification you choose, and the amount of time you have available to dedicate to the course each week.
+How long it takes to complete your TEFL/TESOL course and earn your certification depends on variables such as whether your course is self-paced, the number of hours you choose, and the amount of time you have available to dedicate to the course each week.